cpmachado/cpmachado.github.io/bio.md

 permalink: /bio
 ---

-My life can be understood in blocks of three years.
+My life as a developer starts in 2012.

 ## 2012 - 2015